 - Impressive Balance – The Yamaha DBR12 delivers fantastic sound.
 The EQ curve is relatively flat which is well suited to a natural instrument and vocal representation.

 - Strong Projection – With plenty of decibels up its sleeve the DBR12 can fill a medium-sized venue.
 Audio dispersion and projection are excellent.

 - Good Value – The entry-level option from Yamaha offers excellent value for money.
 High quality but still affordable.

 - Reliable – Yamaha’s build quality is still present despite the lower price tag.
 A dependable PA speaker that can handle regular use.

 - Flat Response – The natural flat response may be a little too flat.
 Not a great option for DJs that want more pronounced bass.

 The Yamaha DBR12 offers excellent quality sound at an affordable price.
 The nuanced and flat response highlights vocals and instrumentals perfectly.
 It also features clean and precise bass but it is lacking in oomph.
 An excellent stage monitor for a live band due to the accurate sound.
-High quality and rugged, it’s a 12-inch powered speaker you can depend on.
+High quality and rugged, it’s 12 inch PA speaker you can depend on.

 If you like a neutral response the DBR12 is one of the best powered PA speakers out there.

 - Full Range Sound – The ELX200-12P featurs a satisfying sound profile with punchy bass, full scope mid-range, and clear albeit slightly bright highs.

 - Powerful Output – With a high Max SPL of 130 dB, this system packs a powerful punch that can easily handle small gigs and some medium-sized gigs.